vavr-io/vavr/README.md

 The collections are not actually linked.
 The collections store a sequence number with each data element.
 The sequence numbers must be renumbered from time to time, to prevent large gaps and overflows/underflows.

-The bucket sort is O(N) and not O(N log N).
-We allocate enough buckets, so that we only need to store at most one sequence number per bucket.
+When we iterate over the elements, we need to sort them.
+We do this with a bucket sort in O(N) time.
+We achieve O(N) instead of O(N log N) for the bucket sort, because we use at least N buckets, and no more than N * 4 buckets.

 Currently, the code contains a fall-back code for collections that grow larger than 2<sup>30</sup> elements.
 For very large collections the buckets do not fit into